taishi8117/pyheron_starter/README.md

 Learn to use Heron in Python!

 This is a template repository for developing a Python topology for [Heron](https://github.com/twitter/heron).
 Currently, a simple word count topology is included under `word_count` directory.
 For further information about how to write a topology in Python, you can refer to the documentation [here](http://twitter.github.io/heron/docs/developers/python/topologies/).

+If you are looking for a starter repository for Java topology, please go to [this repository](https://github.com/kramasamy/heron-starter).

 <a name="getting-started"></a>